 WASHINGTON, D.C. – California Attorney General Xavier Becerra today issued a statement on the Deferred Action for Childhood Arrivals (DACA) policy following oral arguments before the U.S. Supreme Court.
-The California Department of Justice is leading a coalition of 21 attorney general in defense of the policy.
+The California Department of Justice is leading a coalition of 21 attorneys general in defense of the policy.
 Ending DACA would put the lives of hundreds of thousands of Dreamers and their families at risk, including the nearly 200,000 DACA recipients living in California alone.

 “Today, we stood up for American values, the rule of law, and America’s Dreamers,” said Attorney General Becerra.
 “You learn from a very early age that there is a right way and there is a wrong way to do things.
 The federal government tried to terminate DACA the wrong way.
 Today, we stand here very proud of the arguments that were made on behalf of the 700,000 DACA recipients.
 We’re here to stand up for the right way to do things.
 Together, we’re here to say DACA is legal and an American success story.”